ca16/ValidAnagrams/README.md

 1. Clone the repository.

-1. Using the terminal to the src folder.
+1. Using the terminal, navigate to the src folder.

 1. do 'javac *.java'